Activities & Events

 Summer Picnic and Variety Show

-Residents were taken back to the era of sock hops, cruising the strip, poodle skirts, and Elvis on Tuesday, September 17, when the community celebrated the annual summer picnic – moved on account of rain to the rapidly redecorated Dining Room – and resident variety show, themed this year as "The Fabulous '50s"
+Residents were taken back to the era of sock hops, cruising the strip, poodle skirts, and Elvis on Tuesday, September 17, 2019 when the community celebrated the annual summer picnic – moved on account of rain to the rapidly redecorated Mt.
+Ashland Room – and resident variety show, themed this year as "The Fabulous '50s"

 Music at the Meadows